 Use a Security Plugin

-A quality security plugin will protect your WordPress website from every type of threat, SQL injection, malware, spam etc. Some of the best security plugins have built-in scanning and monitoring functions, two-factor authentication, blacklisting etc:
+A robust plugin will preserve your WordPress website from every type of threat, SQL injection, malware, spam, and so on.
+The high-end WordPress security plugins comprise functions such as monitoring, two-factor authentication, blacklisting, and more:

 Use a Strong Admin Password